 The University does not issue an excuse to students for class absences.
-In case of absences as a result of illness, representation of the University in athletic and other activities, or special situations, instructors may be informed of reasons for absences, but these are not excuses.
+In case of absence as a result of illness, representation of the University in athletic and other activities, or special situations, instructors may be informed of the reasons for absences, but these are not excuses.

 It is the policy of the University to permit students, faculty, and staff to observe those holidays set aside by their chosen religious faith.
 The faculty should be sensitive to the observance of these holidays so that students who choose to observe these holidays are not seriously disadvantaged.
 It is the responsibility of those who wish to be absent to make arrangements in advance with their instructor(s).